 \item \emph{Random permutation} traffic -- a fixed permutation mapping $\tau$ of source to destination \emph{routers} is chosen uniformly at random.
-All endpoints on a router $R_s$ transmit only to corresponding endpoints on router $\tau(R_s)$.
-This pattern also emulates permutation traffic under a co-packaged setting where compute node is integrated with the router.

-Permutation traffic is commonly seen in FFT, physics simulations and collectives~\cite{besta2014slim}.
-The random permutation pattern represents the traffic generated by these applications when process IDs are randomly assigned to the nodes.
+Endpoints on a router $R_s$ transmit only to corresponding endpoints on router $\tau(R_s)$.
+This pattern also emulates permutation traffic for co-packaged nodes with both compute and router. {Permutation traffic is commonly seen in FFT, physics simulations and collectives~\cite{besta2014slim}.
+The random permutation pattern represents traffic generated by these applications when process IDs are randomly mapped to nodes.

-\item \emph{Bit Shuffle} traffic - address of the destination is obtained by shifting the source address bits to the left by 1~($d_i = s_{(i-1) \mod b}$).
-This pattern is common in FFT and sorting algorithms~\cite{bahn2008generic}.

-\item \emph{Bit Reverse} traffic - address of the destination is obtained by reversing the bit order of source address~($d_i = s_{b - i - 1}$).
-This pattern occurs in Cooley-Tukey FFT, binary search and dynamic tree data structures~\cite{wilber1989lower, sarbazi2001communication, gold1969digital}. \end{enumerate} Bit Shuffle and Bit Reverse traffic use $2^b$ endpoints, where $2^b$ is the largest power of two no more than the total endpoints.
-The endpoints on a router have contiguous addresses, and in hierarchical topologies~(\newflyN, Bundlefly, Dragonfly, Megafly, Fat tree), endpoints in each supernode/sub-tree are also contiguously addressed.
-In such topologies, almost all endpoints in any supernode communicate with only two other supernodes under Bit Shuffle.
+\item \emph{Bit Shuffle} traffic - the destination address is obtained by shifting the source address bits to the left by 1~($d_i = s_{(i-1) \mod b}$).
+This pattern is common in FFT and sorting algorithms~\cite{bahn2008generic}. \item \emph{Bit Reverse} traffic - the destination address is obtained by reversing the bit order of source address~($d_i = s_{b - i - 1}$).
+This pattern occurs in Cooley-Tukey FFT, binary search and dynamic tree data structures~\cite{wilber1989lower, sarbazi2001communication, gold1969digital}.} \end{enumerate} Bit Shuffle and Bit Reverse traffic uses $2^b$ endpoints, where $2^b$ is the largest power of two no more than the total endpoints.
+Endpoint IDs are contiguous for each router and supernode/group in hierarchical topologies~(\newflyN, Bundlefly, Dragonfly, Megafly, Fat-tree).
+In such topologies, almost all endpoints in a supernode communicate with only two other supernodes under Bit Shuffle traffic.